-- 2. Soliciting another or aiding or assisting another to engage in any act of hazing as defined in this Code, or active involvement in the planning of such action. - 3.
-Observing or participating in any conduct defined as hazing pursuant to the Code by a member of the Student Organization or group who are not themselves a complainant, without reporting the incident to a University official.
+2. Soliciting another or aiding or assisting another to engage in any act of hazing asdefined in this Code, or active involvement in the planning of such action.

+3. Observing or participating in any conduct defined as hazing pursuant to the Codeby a member of the Student Organization or group who is not themselves a complainant, without reporting the incident to a University official.

-Florida State University Hazing Policy, BOG 6.021, and Section 1006.63, Florida Statutes, are considered part of and incorporated as applicable.
+Florida State University Hazing Policy, BOG 6.021, and Section 1006.63, FloridaStatutes, are considered part of and incorporated as applicable.